 1. Angel Falls

-Angel Falls in Venezuela is the tallest waterfall globally, cascading from a height of 3212 feet (979 meters) with two different falls.
-It lies in the Canaima National Park, which is a part of the UNESCO World Heritage site.
+Angel Falls in Venezuela is the tallest waterfall globally, cascading from 3212 feet (979 meters) with two different falls.
+It lies in the Canaima National Park, part of the UNESCO World Heritage site.

-The waterfall is named after a pilot Jimmy Angel who first spotted the waterfall in the year 1937.
+The waterfall is named after pilot Jimmy Angel who first spotted the waterfall in 1937.
 Although Angels Falls is located remotely and is quite challenging to visit, it receives many tourists all year round.